Conducting ACH Business with the Federal Reserve Banks

 - FedACH® and Check Services Customer Support specializes in processing payments, testing and maintaining integrity of the FedACH and Check applications and assisting customers with related questions

-- The Customer Contact Center (CCC) specializes in assisting with FedLine® Solutions connection questions
+- The Support Center specializes in assisting with FedLine® Solutions connection questions

 Operating Circular 4

 Operating Circular 4 provides the legal terms and conditions under which the Federal Reserve Banks provide ACH services.
 All financial institutions that utilize FedACH should be familiar with its content.

 The Federal Reserve Bank’s financial services operating circulars are posted on FRBservices.org, under Rules and Regulations, Operating Circulars or accessed via the Operating Circulars page.

 FedACH Participation Agreement

 Financial institutions sign up for various FedACH Services, make service set up selections, and designate processing agents by completing the applicable parts of the Participation Agreement.
 Before a financial institution begins to originate or receive FedACH items through the Federal Reserve Banks, this agreement must be completed and signed by an individual on the institution’s Official Authorization List (OAL).